rahra/libhpxml/README.md

-# bhpxml – A High Performance XML Stream Parser
+# Libhpxml – A High Performance XML Stream Parser

 Libhpxml is a high performance XML stream parser library written in C with a simple API.

 ## Description

-libhpxml is a high performance XML stream parser library written in C with a simple API.
+Libhpxml is a high performance XML stream parser library written in C with a simple API.
 It is intended to parse XML files very speed efficient.
 This may be required when processing huge XML files like the OSM planet file which currently has 260GB+.
-The development goals are *speed efficiency* and *simple memory handling* to reduce the risk of memory leaks.
+The development goals are **speed efficiency** and **simple memory handling** to reduce the risk of memory leaks.
 These objectives are achieved through

 * avoidance of system calls (such as `malloc(3)`) as much as possible,
 * usage of (nearly) static memory buffers, and